AxonIQ/reference-guide/axon-framework/messaging-concepts/message-intercepting.md

 Several handles are given to you when it comes to adding the `@MessageHandlerInterceptor`, like:

 1. `MessageHandlerInterceptor` instances work with the `InterceptorChain` to decide when to proceed with other interceptors in the chain.
-The `InterceptorChain` is an _optional_ parameter which can be added to the intercepting method to provide you the same control.
+The `InterceptorChain` is an _optional_ parameter which can be added to the intercepting method to provide you with the same control.
 In absence of this parameter, the framework will call `InterceptorChain#proceed` once the method is exited.
 2. You can define the type of `Message` the interceptor should deal with.
 By default, it reacts to any `Message` implementation.
 If an `EventMessage` specific interceptor is desired, the `messageType` parameter on the annotation should be set to `EventMessage.class`.
 3. For even more fine-grained control of which messages should react to the interceptor, the `payloadType` contained in the `Message` to handle can be specified.